 The service health of Microsoft 365 covers Outlook, SharePoint and the Office 365 Apps (Word, Excel, PowerPoint etc.) as well as Teams, Flow and PowerApps among others.
 Your company admin should be keeping an eye on the service health of these services and keeping the users informed should there be an issue.

-Some of your savvier users may have found the publicly available where they can check the service health for themselves.
-In the issue we had in September this year that saw Office 365 stop working world-wide, this page became quite useful for users who were unable to receive email.
+Some of your savvier users may have found the publicly available reports where they can check the service health for themselves.
+In a previous post that saw Office 365 stop working world-wide, this page became quite useful for users who were unable to receive email.

 But, what if service alerts could be pushed to you rather than relying on you to go to the Microsoft 365 admin centre to check?

-There are two ways to make sure you are on top of any service health issues – you can sign up for email alerts or download the Microsoft 365 admin app.
+We will show you two simpler ways to make sure you are on top of any service health issues.

 If you’d like service issues or outages to be emailed to you, you will need to have access to the Microsoft 365 admin portal.